|

 higher-level languages.All of these

 things can be implemented by using a stack, or last-in-first-out queue.
+MIPS-architecture machines use the $sp register by

 convention as the stack pointer, the last-used memory location where